seoha-kim/Sync-4DR/README.md

 # Sync-4DRF
-Website for "Radiance Fields-Based 4D Scene Reconstruction from Unsynchronized Videos"
+Website for "Optimising dynamic NeRF and 3DGS with No Video Synchronization"